GalMunGral/galmungral/README.md

 a syntax-free, keyboard-free programming environment where students build programs through direct manipulation of control flow graphs and concrete execution on a spreadsheet-like grid

 ### 2.0. rationale
-learning programming through traditional "coding" obscures the actual computation process—the state evolution resulting from code execution. this process is imperceivable unless it has side effects.
+learning programming through traditional "coding" obscures the actual computation process--the state evolution resulting from code execution. this process is imperceivable unless it has side effects.

 high-level block-based languages involve arbitrary syntactic constructs that only appear natural because we are trained to read them. they also necessitate complicated semantics of nested lexical environments. dynamic languages like python and javascript add closures, which trip up even professional programmers.

-by operating at a level comparable to compiler intermediate representations, cfgs and grids eliminate these barriers. there are no syntax errors because the interface only allows valid operations. control flow is self-explanatory, memory state is transparent, and the stack trace is perpetually available—debugging is free.
+by operating at a level comparable to compiler intermediate representations, cfgs and grids eliminate these barriers. there are no syntax errors because the interface only allows valid operations. control flow is self-explanatory, memory state is transparent, and the stack trace is perpetually available--debugging is free.

 ### 2.1. mechanics
-the main grid visually represents `dmem`, while cfgs represent functions stored in `imem`. each cfg node represents one instruction. `pc` always points at an empty node after the last executed instruction. each cfg has a text label on its root node—collapsed view shows only the label, expanded view shows the complete graph.
+the main grid visually represents `dmem`, while cfgs represent functions stored in `imem`. each cfg node represents one instruction. `pc` always points at an empty node after the last executed instruction. each cfg has a text label on its root node--collapsed view shows only the label, expanded view shows the complete graph.

 #### 2.1.0. initialization
 a reset button clears the grid and creates a new empty cfg. users initialize parameter cells (`[0,0]`, `[0,1]`, ...) with representative concrete values, then press record to start recording mode. each action replaces the empty node at `pc` with an instruction node, executes it immediately, spawns a new empty node after it, and advances `pc`.

 #### 2.1.1. operations (all start with drag-and-drop)
 - `loadi`: click a cell and adjust a slider to pick the value (range 0-100)
-- `mov`, `add`, `sub`, `mul`, `div`, `ptr`, `ptradd`: drag the second cell into the first, then select the operation from a wheel. for pointers, visual arrows and highlight frames indicate the referent. the system remembers when a cell is used as a pointer—all subsequent operations (except `ptradd`) use indirect addressing `[[]]`
+- `mov`, `add`, `sub`, `mul`, `div`, `ptr`, `ptradd`: drag the second cell into the first, then select the operation from a wheel. for pointers, visual arrows and highlight frames indicate the referent. the system remembers when a cell is used as a pointer--all subsequent operations (except `ptradd`) use indirect addressing `[[]]`
-- `blt`, `beq`: drag from the first cell to the second, then select `<` or `=`. initially, only the taken branch is defined. when execution reaches an undefined branch, it pauses with the actual data that triggered that path—students design the response to those specific values. this naturally guides them to test with different initial values to discover and handle all cases
+- `blt`, `beq`: drag from the first cell to the second, then select `<` or `=`. initially, only the taken branch is defined. when execution reaches an undefined branch, it pauses with the actual data that triggered that path--students design the response to those specific values. this naturally guides them to test with different initial values to discover and handle all cases
 - `br`: drag the empty node at `pc` back to an earlier node
-- `call`: drag the cfg to a row below the current stack frame. a slider at the bottom adjusts the current frame size—the last row of the current frame becomes the first row of the new frame (where parameters and return values are set up)
+- `call`: drag the cfg to a row below the current stack frame. a slider at the bottom adjusts the current frame size--the last row of the current frame becomes the first row of the new frame (where parameters and return values are set up)

 #### 2.1.2. game loop
 students develop iteratively by dragging operations and observing immediate results, pausing execution, then stepping forward/backward to reposition `pc`, and designing conditional branches incrementally as different paths are explored. testing involves clearing the spreadsheet, initializing cells with different values, and exercising different control paths. working cfgs are saved to a library with descriptive labels, becoming building blocks for complex programs.